kcarrol/eac/docs/getting-started/github-html-server-composition.md

 ## Configuring your Source Code

-For the reason mentioned above, we are going to move our code off of the file system.
+For the reason mentioned above, we are going to move our code off the file system.
 The first thing you'll need to do is authorize with GitHub.
 Head back into VS Code and into a terminal where we will auth the user of the CLI with GitHub (in the user's global GitHub auth for the active EaC).

 ```cli
 fathym git auth